 Disadvantages of Telepresence Robots

 For businesses considering telepresence robots, understanding the return on investment is crucial.
-Here's how to calculate it:
+Most organizations see positive ROI within 1-2 years from reduced travel costs alone.

 Cost Factors